 World Manufacturer Identifier

 The first three digits of the VIN make up the World Manufacturer Identifier (WMI) number.
-However, if a automaker builds fewer than 500 vehicles per year, 9 will be the third digit and 12, 13, 14th postion (part of the production number) will make up the second part of the manufacturer's WMI.
+However, if an automaker builds fewer than 500 vehicles per year, 9 will be the third digit and positions 12-14 (part of the production number) will make up the second part of the manufacturer’s WMI.

 The first digit in the VIN indicates the vehicle’s country of origin, or final point of assembly.
 Usually this is the country where the car was made, but in some European countries, it may be the country where the manufacturer is headquartered.
 Here are some examples:

-The second digit in the VIN indicates the manufacturer.
-Some manufacturers are listed below:
+The second digit in the VIN indicates the manufacturer and the region where the vehicle was produced.

-The third digit indicates the vehicle's type or manufacturing division
+The third digit indicates the vehicle type or manufacturing division.

 Vehicle Descriptor Section